Portraiture of Elizabeth I: The last sitting and the Mask of Youth

-Around 1592, the queen also sat to Isaac Oliver, a pupil of Hilliard, who produced an unfinished portrait miniature used as a pattern for engravings of the queen.
-Only a single finished miniature from this pattern survives, with the queen's features softened, and Strong concludes that this realistic image from life of the aging Elizabeth was not deemed a success.
+Around 1592, the Queen also sat for Isaac Oliver, a pupil of Hilliard, who produced an unfinished portrait miniature used as a pattern for engravings of the Queen.
+Only a single finished miniature from this pattern survives, with the Queen's features softened, and Strong concludes that this realistic image from life of the aging Elizabeth was not deemed a success.

-Prior to the 1590s, woodcuts and engravings of the queen were created as book illustrations, but in this decade individual prints of the queen first appear, based on the Oliver face pattern.
-In 1596, the Privy Council ordered that unseemly portraits of the queen which had caused her "great offence" should be sought out and burnt, and Strong suggest that these prints, of which comparatively few survive, may be the offending images.
-Strong writes "It must have been exposure to the searching realism of both Gheeraerts and Oliver that provoked the decision to suppress all likenesses of the queen that depicted her as being in any way old and hence subject to mortality."
+Prior to the 1590s, woodcuts and engravings of the queen were created as book illustrations, but in this decade individual prints of the Queen first appear, based on the Oliver face pattern.
+In 1596, the Privy Council ordered that unseemly portraits of the Queen which had caused her "great offence" should be sought out and burnt, and Strong suggest that these prints, of which comparatively few survive, may be the offending images.
+Strong writes "It must have been exposure to the searching realism of both Gheeraerts and Oliver that provoked the decision to suppress all likenesses of the Queen that depicted her as being in any way old and hence subject to mortality."

-In any event, no surviving portraits dated between 1596 and Elizabeth's death in 1603 show the aging queen as she truly was.
-Faithful resemblance to the original is only to be found in the accounts of contemporaries, as in the report written in 1597 by André Hurault de Maisse, Ambassador Extraordinary from Henry IV of France, after an audience with the sixty-five year-old queen, during which he noted, "her teeth are very yellow and unequal ... and on the left side less than on the right.
+In any event, no surviving portraits dated between 1596 and Elizabeth's death in 1603 show the aging Queen as she truly was.
+Faithful resemblance to the original is only to be found in the accounts of contemporaries, as in the report written in 1597 by André Hurault de Maisse, Ambassador Extraordinary from Henry IV of France, after an audience with the 64-year-old queen, during which he noted, "her teeth are very yellow and unequal ... and on the left side less than on the right.
 Many of them are missing, so that one cannot understand her easily when she speaks quickly."
 Yet he added, "her figure is fair and tall and graceful in whatever she does; so far as may be she keeps her dignity, yet humbly and graciously withal."
 All subsequent images rely on a face pattern devised by Nicholas Hilliard sometime in the 1590s called by art historians the "Mask of Youth", portraying Elizabeth as ever-young.
 Some 16 miniatures by Hilliard and his studio are known based on this face pattern, with different combinations of costume and jewels likely painted from life, and it was also adopted by (or enforced on) other artists associated with the Court.

 The coronation portraits

 Two portraits of Elizabeth in her coronation robes survive, both dated to 1600 or shortly thereafter.
 One is a panel portrait in oils, and the other is a miniature by Nicholas Hilliard.
-The warrant to the queen's tailor for remodelling Mary I's cloth of gold coronation robes for Elizabeth survives, and costume historian Janet Arnold's study points out that the paintings accurately reflect the written records, although the jewels differ in the two paintings, suggesting two different sources, one possibly a miniature by Levina Teerlinc.
+The warrant to the Queen's tailor for remodelling Mary I's cloth of gold coronation robes for Elizabeth survives, and costume historian Janet Arnold's study points out that the paintings accurately reflect the written records, although the jewels differ in the two paintings, suggesting two different sources, one possibly a miniature by Levina Teerlinc.
 It is not known why, and for whom, these portraits were created, at, or just after, the end of her reign.